Code-Institute-Submissions/comics/TESTING.md

 1. Call to Action button
     1. Clicking button when not signed in redirects user to Registration page.
-    2. Clicking button when logged in redirects user to New Entry page.
+    2. Clicking button when logged in redirects user to New Comic page.

 2. Registration form
     1. If any inputs are incorrect or left empty the input will become underlined in red to notify the user.